guicarvsantos/docker-python-tutorial/README.md

 # docker-python-tutorial
 This is a personal project that I created to learn how to use Docker with Python.
-Through Docker tutorial, I document my journey of creating a Docker container for a simple Python application and running it on my local machine.
+Through Docker tutorial, I documented my journey of creating a Docker container for a simple Python application and running it on my local machine.

 In this tutorial, I've accomplished the following: